xSavitar/programming-books-and-resources/README.md

-# programming-books-and-resources
+# Programming books and resources
-This repo has a collection of programming books of all languages.
+This repo has a collection of programming books for various programming languages.
-I shall try as much as possible to abstract them to suite your taste.
+I shall try as much as possible to abstract them to suite your taste by getting books that are very recommended and of standard, to ensure that get the best programming skills.
-The books will be classified in terms of programming languages only.
+The books will be classified in terms of programming languages and technologies.

 # Sources
 These resources are downloaded from various sources online.
 I am not